ijrussell/essential-fsharp/Chapters/05 - Introduction to Collections.md

 |> List.choose (fun v -> if v % 2 = 1 then Some (v * v) else None)
 |> List.sum

+// Do not use reduce for this.
+// Firstly, reduce is a partial function, so we need to handle empty list
+// More importantly, the first item in the list is not processed by the function,
-// Reduce is a partial function match nums with
+// So the result will probably be incorrect match nums with
 | [] -> 0
 | items -> items |> List.reduce (fun acc v -> acc + if v % 2 = 1 then (v * v) else 0)